k4l3b4/Betenda/README.md

-# Betenda - Backend API for Language Community
+# Betenda API - Backend API for Language Community

 Betenda is a self hosted API for people who want to build a private community dedicated to languages, where users can contribute to the growth of their language through word, sayings, sentences, and poems contributions.
 Additionally, it offers a Twitter-like feature that allows users to post, read articles, comment, react, and much more.